MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-api-reference.md

 The DeployR API currently supports the JSON format for data exchange.
 Consequently, each method requires the use of the ***format*** parameter in order to specify how the request and response data on the call will be encoded.

->In the next release, the XML format will been deprecated.
+>In the next release, the XML format will no longer be supported.

 While all parameters are specified as a name/value pair, some parameter values require complex data.
 Whenever complex data is required, a JSON schema defines how these values are to be encoded.
 For more information on the schema definitions and specific examples of relevant service calls, refer to section [Web Service API Data Encodings](#encode-r-object-data-for-use-on-the-api).